Ashwath0102/Comparative-Study-of-Machine-Learning-and-Deep-Learning-Models-for-PC-Overheating-Detection/README.md

 ### Code Summary

 In this study, we conducted a classification task to determine if a CPU is overheated or not based on various input features, including temperature, fan speed, CPU load, GPU load, RAM usage, and VRAM usage.

+##### Dataset Description
 The dataset, consisting of over 7500 samples of 6 features, was generated synthetically to simulate real-world conditions.
 The exact relationships between these factors can be complex and may depend on the specific hardware, system configuration, workload, and other variables.
 However, a simplified example of how these factors might interact:

 Let's assume a simple rule of thumb for illustration purposes: